bbauska/css-mastering-css/README.md

 -   FrontPage, Dreamweaver, and many other development tools sup- port HTML.

-### STARTING WITH A SPECIFIC HTML {#starting-with-a-specific-html .unnumbered}
+### STARTING WITH A SPECIFIC HTML

 ###### HTML and CSS are two methods of tags (code), with their own unique syntax.
 There is a difference between the two.
-You can think of HTML as a page layout, while CSS gives HTML its own style. {#html-and-css-are-two-methods-of-tags-code-with-their-own-unique-syntax.-there-is-a-difference-between-the-two.-you-can-think-of-html-as-a-page-layout-while-css-gives-html-its-own-style. .unnumbered}
+You can think of HTML as a page layout, while CSS gives HTML its own style.

 HTML = structure CSS = style

-### LINKING YOUR HTML AND CSS FILES {#linking-your-html-and-css-files .unnumbered}
+### LINKING YOUR HTML AND CSS FILES

 ###### Before we can write CSS, we have to go back to HTML.
 You need to write a new line to link the HTML file and CSS file together.
 So, open the HTML file and add the provided line "&lt;link href =" style.css "rel =" stylesheet "type =" text / CSS "/&gt;".
-Your file code looks like this, {#before-we-can-write-css-we-have-to-go-back-to-html.-you-need-to-write-a-new-line-to-link-the-html-file-and-css-file-together.-so-open-the-html-file-and-add-the-provided-line-link-href-style.css-rel-stylesheet-type-text-css-.-your-file-code-looks-like-this .unnumbered}
+Your file code looks like this,

 ```
 &lt;!DOCTYPE html&gt;